cpfaff/mspm/README.md

     - Well that highly depends on your Linux-Distribution.
 Check out the Wiki of your distribution or ask google.

-The package can be installed from GitHub using the `devtools` package.
-It also requires a modified version of the checkpoint package.
-Do not worry it is compatible to the actual checkpoint package and you can use it as the original (just in case aour already use it).

 ```r
 install.packages("devtools")
 devtools::install_github("cpfaff/yspm", subdir = "yspm", dependencies = T)